mrparkers/terraform-provider-keycloak/docs/resources/group_roles.md

 - `realm_id` - (Required) The realm this group exists in.
 - `group_id` - (Required) The ID of the group this resource should manage roles for.
 - `role_ids` - (Required) A list of role IDs to map to the group.
-- `exhaustive` - (Optional) Indicate if the list of roles is exhaustive.
+- `exhaustive` - (Optional) Indicates if the list of roles is exhaustive.
 In this case, roles that are manually added to the group will be removed.
-Default `true`.
+Defaults to `true`.

 ## Import